Pleuromeia: Taxonomy

 The placement of the species Pleuromeia dubia from the Early Triassic of Australia in the genus has been questioned, due to its anatomy strongly differing from the typical species of the genus.

 Evolutionary history

 The earliest members of the genus are known from the earliest Triassic (Induan) of North China, with the genus becoming abundant and globally distributed during the following Olenekian.
 During the Anisian, the genus declined following the development of a more warm humid climate and the subsequent diversification of other plant groups, with the youngest records of the genus being from the early Ladinian of North China, around 241.0-241.6 million years ago, with the genus likely being extinct by the beginning of the Late Triassic.
+The youngest known pleuromeiacean, the earliest Jurassic (Hettangian) Lycostrobus scottii, which thrived in the immediate aftermath of the Triassic-Jurassic mass extinction, has been suggested to be nested within/descended from Pleuromeia as traditionally defined.